Archetype-CSS/Archetype-docs/docs/stylesheetCodingStandard.md

   * A Sass module should be broken up by functionality so that components of the package can be imported separately, i.e. `@import "compass/css3";`
   * Avoid global variables when possible and use name-spaces when they are necessary.
   * Use placeholders selectors whenever possible.

+### Keep Sass Code as simple as possible

+a mixin for creating buttons that requires three or more arguments to be passed just to set border styles, background colour and text size is probably a needless over complication. [[30]](addendum.md) [[31]](addendum.md).

+## Always monitor CSS output

+>"Preprocessors do not output bad code.
+Bad developers do." - [Hugo Giraudel](http://hugogiraudel.com/)

+Our beautifully crafted Sass code is never read by the browser.
+Always keep an eye on it's output, run through it manually, and process with [CSSlint](https://github.com/CSSLint/csslint) to catch any troublesome output / selectors / etc..
+There are almost always unintended chunks of code.
+Failure to check the final product you are producing is a sure fire way to create sub-standard CSS files. [[30]](addendum.md).